 The cries swelled up from deep inside Jane and wracked her body.
 She curled her fingers inward, tore herself from Miggie, and folded in on herself in her chair as she sobbed.

 That dog had been her joy, a bright, bubbling presence in a confined world of narrow halls and shut doors.
 He had adapted quickly to her limits and had learned to jump onto her lap and climb across her shoulders, sometimes nipping her ear.
-And — to Miggie’s horror — he’d jump onto the table with a clatter.
-He was her clown, her protector, her friend — and she didn’t have many of those.
+And — to Miggie’s horror — he’d often jump onto the table with a clatter.
+He was her clown, her protector, and her friend — and she didn’t have many of those.

 Jane woke to her room again, momentarily forgetting everything that had happened until the sadness came back with a rush.
 She lay still and let it wash over her.
 She was too tired to do anything else.